ajelenak/ndl/docs/_docs/syntax.md

 The above example indicates that the first dimension is of unlimited size.

-A scalar (zero-dimension) ndarray is defined with:
+A scalar (zero-dimension) ndarray is declared with:

 ```yaml
 shape: []